 This should describe the program type.
 It should also correspond to the suffix used in the Program Title and Banner Title fields, as defined in the table below.
-Note that COCI and the SIS do not yet support UCTP degrees, so we will treat them as ADTs until these systems are updated with the new degree type.
+Note that COCI and Banner do not yet support UCTP degrees, so we will treat them as ADTs until these systems are updated with the new degree type.

 PROGRAM AWARD/DEGREE FIELD ENTRY SUFFIX IN PROGRAM TITLE & BANNER TITLE FIELD ENTRIES

 A.A.
 Degree (A) AA

 A.S.
 Degree (S) AS

 AA-T Degree (Y) AA-T

 AS-T Degree (X) AS-T

-AA-UCTP Degree AA-UCT 1

-AS-UCTP Degree AS-UCT 1